javipersa/JPS_websit/content/post/getting-started/index.md

 - Politics
 - Latin America
 ---
-## Mexico's Election - The Good, the Bad and the Ugly

 Come Sunday at 6 p.m.
 (GMT-5) Mexican citizens will have had elected not only a new president, but also over 3,400 new public officials.
 Being the [largest electoral process in Mexican History](https://www.bakerinstitute.org/mexico-2018-election-overview/), this third federal voting round in the post-transition era determines not only Mexico’s future, but —along with several [other elections in the region](http://www.as-coa.org/content/guide-2018-latin-american-elections)— it also helps configure the [ideological composition of Latin America](https://latinamericandiaries.blogs.sas.ac.uk/2016/11/16/the-return-of-the-right-in-latin-america/).